superbrothers/ksort/README.md

 When installing manifests, they should be sorted in a proper order by Kind.
 For example, Namespace object must be in the first place when installing them.

-ksort sorts manfest files in a proper order by Kind, which is implementd by using `tiller.SortByKind()` in Kubernetes Helm.
+ksort sorts manfest files in a proper order by Kind.

 ## Usage